gggeek/yet-another-waf-core/README.md

 - feature parity with Varnish or performance parity with HAProxy
 - using async requests to connect to upstream servers
 - implementing rate-limiting, caching with own code (we should allow usage of PSR compliant external code for that)
+- rules/filters targeted at protecting the client from rogue servers' responses

 ## Requirements:

-PHP 8.2 and up, with extension: ctype, json and zlib (curl extension recommended).
+* PHP 8.2 and up, with extensions: ctype, json and zlib.

+  The php `curl` extension is recommended, as it is required for most of the complex http stuff when making requests to the upstream server.

-A webserver to run it.
+* A webserver to run it.

   If running Nginx, please use the very latest version available, ideally > 1.29.0, as it comes with improvements in parsing of HTTP headers to better conform to RFC9110.

   If you want to have the proxy listening on a unix socket instead of an http port, choose an http server which can do that: as of June 2026 Nginx and FrankenPHP can, while Apache can't.

-Note that this library is tested only with Apache, Nginx and FrankenPHP, at least for the moment.
+  Note that this library is tested only with the following webservers, at least for the moment: Apache, FrankenPHP and Nginx.

-Either the `symfony/http-client` or `guzzlehttp/guzzle` php package (version 8.0 or later).
+* Either the `symfony/http-client` or `guzzlehttp/guzzle` (version 8.0 or later) php packages.

-The php `curl` extension is recommended, as it is required for most of the complex http stuff when making requests to the upstream server.

 ## Installation